 Wife

-DeLaet is married to Ruby DeLaet.
-The couple met while DeLaet was attending Boise State, and they married in 2008.
+Graham DeLaet is married to Ruby DeLaet.
+The couple met while they were both attending Boise State University, where Graham was on the golf team.

-Together, they run the Graham and Ruby DeLaet Foundation, focusing on children’s health and junior golf.
+Together, they also launched the Graham & Ruby DeLaet Foundation, which focuses on supporting children’s health and wellness as well as junior golf development.

 Graham DeLaet’s Net Worth Details